 Tie a folded, square scarf over the crown of your head, or make a long rectangular scarf into a turban.

 Add masculine jewelry, such as a metal or leather wrist cuff, a pendant necklace with a chunky crystal or stone circle, and decorative rings on each hand.

 Layer a cape or open-front robe with flowing sleeves over your costume, if desired, to gain the look of mystical authority.
 This can be further enhanced with fabrics embroidered or patterned with stars and other mystical symbols.
 Choose colors such as a purple, deep blue or red -- instead of black -- to avoid the vampire look.

 Don't be afraid to mix colors and patterns, especially for women's costumes.
 For example, a paisley skirt and a floral shawl work over a plain blouse in a color common to the skirt and shawl.
 The headscarf can be another solid color with gold embroidery or trim.

 Many items in the fortuneteller costume are easy to make with basic crafting skills.

 - A plain skirt can be tie-dyed if it's a light color, or embellished with bands of ribbon, fringe and gold braid for a darker color.
 Attach the trims with fabric glue or by hand-stitching.

-- If you sew, commercial patterns are readily available for fortuneteller or gypsy costume components.
+- If you sew, commercial patterns are readily available for fortuneteller components.